 16 parts all neatly held by Mitee-Bite’s “Pit Bull” clamps…

 The Mitee-Bite Pitbull’s have a sharp edge that jams the part against a stop on the other side as you tighten the socket head.
 They’re prefect for this kind of work.
-Mitee Bite offers a whole line of different edge clamping products worth checking out.
+Mitee Bite offers a whole line of different cnc clamps worth checking out.

 This particular fixture is also part of a shopmade pallet system.
 A pallet is an interchangeable plate.
 There is a base mounted on the table, and one or more of the pallets.
 By using pallets, you can drop a bunch of parts on the mill table, machine them, and them remove them all as a unit.
 Putting parts on or off the pallet can be done while the machine is working on another pallet, which keeps the machine productive a greater portion of the time.